drewf24/world-airbnb/writeup/writeup.md

 price is higher than Brooklyn’s median price.
 After conducting a confidence interval for the different in true median price, we are 95% confident that the median price in Manhattan is between $55 and $65 higher than the median price in Brooklyn.
+We also performed linear regression to create a linear model that describes how boroughs influence price.
+However, before we performed our linear regression, we had to make assumptions: independence and constant variance.
+We could safely assume independence because we do not suspect hosts are colluding to price fix listings.
+However, upon performing constant variance tests, we discovered that our residual plots do not follow the form of constant variance.
+Therefore, we proceeded with caution.
 We then created a new variable called “price\_case” which is a catagorical variable which indicated whether the price is at or above the median price of a listing.
 We then used this new variable to create a scatterplot map with color indicating median price to see how coordinates play a role in the price of Airbnbs.
 We concluded that Manhattan has the greatest frequency of median or above listings at 68.757%, followed by Brooklyn at 40.380%.
 Queens has 24.448%, Staten Island has 21.739% and the Bronx has 15.294%.
 Finally, we investigated last variable corresponding to location: neighbourhood.
 Looking into the top ten median priced neighborhoods for Airbnb’s we surprisngly found that the Bronx contains the neighborhood, Eastchester, with the highest median price of $475.00.

 ### Part II: Availability and Property Listing